 We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.

 Taigh Chearsabhagh is committed to safeguarding the privacy of our website visitors.
 This policy sets out how, in line with General Data Protection Regulations (GDPR), we will treat your personal information.
-Please contact us if you have any queries or require this policy in a different format at firstname.lastname@example.org
+Please use the contact us page if you have any queries or require this policy in a different format, or email firstname.lastname@example.org

 GDPR legislation provides you with specific rights and places obligations on how organisations may hold and use your personal data.
 When you interact online with organisations, GDPR enables you to control the use and storage of your personal information.